RKO Royal Theatre

 423 Westchester Avenue,

 No one has favorited this theater yet

 Located in the Mott Haven section of the South Bronx, the Royal Theatre first opened on September 7, 1913, and was one of the first large commissions for architect Thomas W. Lamb.
 Owner Percy Williams launched it with vaudeville only, but when he sold the theatre to Keith’s in 1918, movies were added.
 By that time, the Royal was so successful that Keith’s wanted Lamb to expand the seating capacity to 3,000 by combining the two separate balconies into one, but safety engineers nixed the project.

 Inevitably, the theatre became the RKO Royal, first-run for the neighborhood but day-and-date with the circuit’s other Bronx theatres.
-After closure in 1962, it was demolished, but has yet to be replaced by anything but a parking lot.
+After closure around 1965, it was demolished, but has yet to be replaced by anything but a parking lot.

 Just login to your account and subscribe to this theater